SooryaGeorge7/Patient-Manager/README.md

 * [Colorama](https://pypi.org/project/colorama/)- Used to change color of texts displayed in terminal.
 * [os](https://docs.python.org/3/library/os.html)- Used to clear terminal when needed
 * [re](https://docs.python.org/3/library/re.html)- Used to make pattern for emails, file number to validate input.
-* [bcrypt](https://pypi.org/project/bcrypt/)- Used for hashing passwords inputed by user.
+* [bcrypt](https://pypi.org/project/bcrypt/)- Used for hashing passwords inputted by user.
-* [datetime](https://docs.python.org/3/library/datetime.html)- Used to check inputed date and time format.
+* [datetime](https://docs.python.org/3/library/datetime.html)- Used to check inputted date and time format.

 # Testing